The Top Poolside Pavers: Brick vs. Stone vs. Concrete

-A pool can be an outdoor oasis for the whole family but choosing the right pavers is essential to the long-lasting beauty of the space.
-The pavers surrounding the pool are exposed to the elements, chlorine, deck furniture, and high traffic.
+A pool is an outdoor oasis for the whole family.
+However, choosing the right pavers is essential to the long-lasting beauty of the space.
+The poolside pavers are exposed to the elements, chlorine, deck furniture, and high traffic.
 Concrete, brick, and stone are the most popular pool paver options.
 Each one offers its own list of benefits and drawbacks to consider when finding the best one for your space.

-There are many factors that play a role in finding the right pool pavers.
+There are many factors that play a role in finding the right poolside pavers.
 Style, finish, durability, heat retention, coping, maintenance, and cost are all contributing factors in selecting the ideal pool pavers.

-Durability: A pool deck is typically an expansive space and installing the pavers can be costly or time consuming.
-Select pavers that are built to hold up to many years of use to ensure the space will continue looking great for many years to come.
+A pool deck is typically an expansive space and installing the pavers can be costly or time consuming.
+Select pavers that are built to hold up to many years of use.
+This ensures the space will continue looking great for many years to come.

-Coping: The coping is the border along the pool.
+The coping is the border along the pool.
 Concrete and brick are manmade materials, making it easy to run the product right up to the pool edge by installing coordinating coping.
 This is especially important for pools that have curved edges.
-When making a final selection for the pool deck material, check out the coordinating coping and consider if you can get matching coping or if a complementary material will be necessary to complete this part of the installation.
+When making a final selection for the pool deck material, check out the coordinating coping.
+Consider if you can get matching coping or if a complementary material will be necessary to complete this part of the installation.

 Brick is a manmade material that is highly resistant to the elements, making it a popular choice for a variety of outdoor applications.
 If a home is brick, using brick for pool decks, patios, and walkways is a fashionable way to complement the timeless design of the home.
 Brick comes in a wide array of color tones and stands up to chlorine, salt, and moisture present around a pool.
 Their smooth yet gritty texture helps to prevent slipping, even when they are wet.
 Although brick is durable in its bare state, it can be made even more durable with the addition of a sealer.